OWASP Top 10 - Broken Access Control

 Possibility 1

-In the first step, we click on the Burger menu in the upper left corner and select About Us.
+In the first step we click on the top left Burger menu and choose About Us .

 OWASP Top 10